HelloWorldLTY/VISTA/readme.md

 The codes for evaluation can be found in the folder metrics.

-For Tangram, we implemented a mini-batch version based on.
-The mini-batch version can be found in this link.
+For Tangram, we implemented a mini-batch version based on this [idea](https://github.com/broadinstitute/Tangram/issues/100).
+The mini-batch version can be found in this [link](https://github.com/HelloWorldLTY/Tangram_v2.git).
 For the rest of the methods, please refer their project website for installation and usage: [gimVI](https://docs.scvi-tools.org/en/0.20.3/tutorials/notebooks/gimvi_tutorial.html), [TransImp](https://transpa.readthedocs.io/en/latest/install.html), and [SpaGE](https://github.com/tabdelaal/SpaGE).

 # Applications